Thomas Joseph Connolly: Priesthood

 Connolly was ordained a priest at St. Patrick's Church in Tonopah for the Diocese of Reno by Bishop Thomas Gorman on April 8, 1947.
 His first assignments were as a curate at St. Thomas Aquinas Cathedral Parish and at St. Therese of the Little Flower Parish, both in Reno, Nevada.
-He also taught at at Bishop Manogue High School in Reno and serving as chaplain to the local Serra Club.
+He also taught at Bishop Manogue High School in Reno and serving as chaplain to the local Serra Club.

 Connolly served as private secretary to Gorman from 1948 until 1949, when he was sent to study canon law at the Catholic University of America in Washington, D.C.
 He earned a Licentiate of Canon Law in 1951, and a doctorate from the Pontifical Lateran University in Rome in 1952.
 Following his return to Reno, Connolly was assigned as an assistant pastor at St. Thomas Aquinas Cathedral.
 After serving at St. Joseph Parish in Elko, Nevada, and St. Albert the Great Church in Reno, he became pastor in 1968 of St. Teresa of Avila Parish in Carson City, Nevada.